OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

 **Q:** I have problems installing RServe in my local R installation for the R KNIME Extension.

 **A:** If you encounter linker errors while running `install.packages(”Rserve”)` when using an R installation from homebrew, make sure gettext is installed via homebrew and you pass flags to its lib directory.
-See [StackOverflow question 21370363](http://stackoverflow.com/questions/21370363/link-error-installing-rcpp-library-not-found-for-lintl).

 **Q:** Although <kbd>Ctrl</kbd> + <kbd>Left-click</kbd> TOPPAS.app or TOPPView.app and accept the risk of a downloaded application, the icon only shortly blinks and nothing happens.